 There may only be an exception with a potential Double Entendre joke in the episode "Bing, Bing, Bing, and a Shot" where in the doctor's office, Jesse and Mrs. Myerson briefly interact and he misunderstands what she is telling him.
 Jesse was on his underwear, and uses a newspaper to cover himself where Mrs. Myerson enters the office, then she starts talking probably about something in the newspaper, but due to the way she points at Jesse, he thinks she was talking about a certain part of his body, in a way that could be considered Innocent Innuendo, or even Getting Crap Past the Radar.

 Everything's Spoonier With Spoons: Polly is an immigrant who is completely obsessed with spoons.
 She's got a spoon collection, and makes a spoon exhibition for the science fair.
-She once started a spoon hospital.
+She once started a spoon hospital and a spoon school.

 Nancy promised not to tell anyone Jordan is wealthy.
 However, she didn't promise not to tell she (Nancy) has a wealthy friend.